bw-01/library-project/README.md

 # Library Website

 A simple library website to track books owned and read.
-Created to demonstrate understanding of JavaScript classes, functions and DOM manipulation.
+Created to demonstrate understanding of JavaScript objects, functions and DOM manipulation.
 Includes the ability to add new books and delete books.

 - Author: Bart W